 Associated Acts: Tim Rice, Eric Clapton, John Lennon

-Having sold over 300 million copies of his music worldwide, Elton John is one of the best-selling music artists ever, including fifty Top 40 hits in the UK Singles Chart and US Billboard Hot 100.
-Only some of his accolades include five Grammy Awards and Brit Awards, two Academy Awards, a Tony Award, and a Disney Legends Award.
+Having sold over 300 million copies of his music worldwide, Elton John is one of the bestselling music artists ever, with fifty Top 40 hits in the UK Singles Chart and US Billboard Hot 100.
+A quick mention of only some of his accolades includes five Grammy Awards and Brit Awards, two Academy Awards, a Tony Award, and a Disney Legends Award.

-John first wrote several songs for his first album, appropriately titled Elton John, that set a formula for his next albums, with gospel-chorded rockers and emotional ballads.
-It wasn’t until the 1973 release of the Goodbye Yellow Brick Road album that John got his temporary glam rock star image.
+John wrote several songs for his self-titled first album that set the formula for his next albums, with gospel-chorded rockers and emotional ballads.
+It wasn’t until Goodbye Yellow Brick Road in 1973 that John donned his glam rock-star image.

-Trivia Facts: “Candle in the Wind 1997”, a single written to commemorate the memory of Diana, Princess of Wales, is one of the best-selling singles in the history of UK and US singles charts.
+Trivia: “Candle in the Wind 1997”, a single written to commemorate the memory of Diana, Princess of Wales, is one of the bestselling singles in the history of UK and US singles charts.
 He also changed his name to Elton John to honor the saxophonist Elton Dean and the singer Long John Baldry.

 Kitaro